Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Prohibits surveillance, recording, or interference with a federal or state military installation, facility, aircraft, ship, or weapon system without the commander's prior written consent.
-Added in 2025 as amendment expanding RS 14:337.
+Prohibits surveilling, recording, or interfering with any federal or state military installation, facility, aircraft, ship, or weapon system without the commander's prior written consent.
+Added by SB 9 in 2025 following drone incursions over Barksdale Air Force Base.

 View source